 In the summer of 2020, Montu won an award from 10Best for being the ninth-best roller coaster in the country as voted by USA Today readers in an online poll.

-Kicking off 2022, Montu was closed beginning January 4 for a refurbishment, scheduled to last through February 18, it was later extended through March 4.
+Kicking off 2022, Montu was closed beginning January 4 for a refurbishment.
+Originally scheduled to last through February 18, it was later extended through March 4.
 As part of the refurbishment, the coaster received a full repaint, including a brighter shade of yellow for the supports.

 Additional details and images on Montu will be added in the future.

 “Coasters by the Numbers” Fact Sheet, Busch Gardens Tampa Bay 8/16/2016

 St. Petersburg Times | May 16 1996 – accessed 1/14/2017

 Busch Gardens Tampa | Aug 11 2015 – accessed 7/21/2018